-3 Support of Ad-hoc Adaptations
+3 Support of Ad-Hoc Adaptations

-Composing processes in a plug & play like fashion is very useful for developers since it allows for the rapid implementation of new processes.
+Composing processes in a plug & play like fashion is very useful for developers since it allows for rapid implementation of new processes.
 However, composition support alone does not constitute a big technological progress when compared to the state-of-the-art.
-If process management systems shall become applicable to a broad spectrum of applications, they must also allow for ad-hoc deviations from the pre-defined process schema.
-Respective runtime changes must not violate the correctness of the workflow.
-Finally, support for ad-hoc changes must be offered in an intuitive way to authorized users.
+If process management technolgy shall become applicable to a broader spectrum of applications than today, it must allow for ad-hoc deviations from the pre-defined process schema as well.
+Such runtime changes must not violate workflow correctness.
+Further, authorized users should be able apply ad-hoc changes in an intuitive way to.